kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 ### 2. Edit the configuration file of a Kubernetes multi-node cluster

 A default file `config-sample.yaml` will be created if you do not change the name.
-Edit the file and here is an example of the configuration file of a multi-node cluster with one master node.
+Edit the file and here is an example of the configuration file of a multi-node cluster with the control plane.

 {{< notice note >}}